 Your doctor will run several blood tests to determine your highest progesterone level after ovulation.
 However, this method is usually stressful.

 Another method is using fertility monitors, like Inito.
-This home testing system can check your progesterone, estrogen and luteinizing hormone levels.
+This home testing system can check your progesterone metabolite-PdG, estrogen, luteinizing hormone, and follicle stimulating hormone levels.
 Checking the three results helps you understand what happens during ovulation.

 The different results you may see are: